 Getting Started With RFSoC¶

-This tutorial will walk through the procedure to install the development branches of the CASPER tools needed to target supported RFSoC platforms.
+This tutorial presents the steps to setup the development environment for using the CASPER tools to target supported RFSoC platforms.

 The recommended environment setup and software required is more or less consistent with the standard CASPER setup.
 In this case, for RFSoC what you will need is:

 - Compatible Linux host operating system (tested on RHEL 7.9, 8.4 and Ubuntu 18.04 LTS, 20.04 LTS)

 - Development branches of the CASPER “toolflow” library

 mlib_develand board communication library

 Some help and pointers for general toolflow and software installation can be

 found here.
 It is strongly recommended to use an